 The new stations along the blue line will be Barkarby station, Barkarbystaden, Arenastaden, Hagastaden, Sofia, Hammarbykanal, Sickla, Saltsjö-Järla and Nacka Forum.

-Map for the commuter trains may be added in the future.
+Map for the commuter trains in Stockholm.
 To know the difference between the metro and commuter trains here is a video of a commuter train.
 The commuter trains go between Swedens 4th largest city Uppsala located north of the capital and all the way down south to Södertälje and Gnesta.

 More about the metro in Stockholm

 Stockholm metro is a metro in Stockholm City, Sweden.
 The first track was opened in 1950, and today the subway system has about 100 stations and more will be added within a couple of years.
 47 of these are underground and 53 are above ground.
 There are three colored lines on the line map.
 However, these need to form seven actual lines (with different start and end stations).
 Lines number 17, 18 and 19 (belonging to the green ), 13 and 14 (red ) and 10 and 11 (blue main line) all these lines pass T-Centralen which makes it a very central metro system.
 In addition to the T-station there is only one other station where the lines are crossed, and it is Fridhemsplan's metro station.

 The metro is like London's metro and Paris subway but unlike the U-Bahn and S-Bahn in Berlin equipped with ticket gates.
 No ticket check is done on board the train as it is done on a reular train with conductors, but it is quite common for inspectors to show up on the train.
 Individual tickets must be purchased in advance (usually in privately owned smaller stores and kiosks) or at ticket machines available at all metro stations and at several metro or bus stations.
 Passengers can also buy tickets in the stall at the gates of the subway.